This page describes how to set the appearance of a chart:

 Configuring outlier mode

-It's possible to create charts that display a large number of time series.
-A single metric might include many time series, and if a chart displays multiple metrics, it's easy to end up with a lot of data on the chart.
-In many cases, a large number of lines on a chart can obscure the interesting ones.
+It's possible to create charts that display many time series.
+A single metric might include many time series, and if a chart displays multiple metrics, it's easy to end up with many time series on the chart.
+Often, many lines on a chart can obscure the interesting ones.

 In addition, charts with lots of lines are less responsive than charts with fewer lines, especially when the chart is displaying data from longer time ranges.

 Outlier mode shows you the anomalous lines on the chart rather than the highly representative ones.
-This reduces the number of lines on the chart and helps keep individual charts both responsive and intelligible.
+Outlier mode reduces the number of lines on the chart and helps keep individual charts both responsive and intelligible.
 Outlier mode is available for line, stacked bar, stacked area, and heatmap widgets.

 You can set outlier mode when you build the chart or when editing the chart.
-You can select the number of time series to show, whether you want extreme high or low values, and the method by which the time series are ranked, as seen in the following screenshot:
+As shown in the following screenshot, you can select the number of time series to show, whether you want extreme high or low values, and how the time series are ranked:

 You also can change a noisy chart to outlier mode by clicking the link in the banner the chart displays when there are too many lines to be useful: